Friday, June 12, 2026

 A point about subjective idealism

 The world in the sense of that world with which I am acquainted with through first-person experience, is entirely phenomenal and exists in consciousness only, despite its objectifying externalizing intentions and pretenses.
 However from this it does not follow in the least that a world, any world, is my representation.
 It does not follow that outside my world there is not another world.
 Nor can we rule out that there could be some sort of cognizable connection between our world and such a world, the world which is not our world.
 In Kantian terms there does not follow that there is no thing-in-itself and it does not follow that we cannot know anything about this thing-in-itself (we already know that we know that it does not necessary not exist).
-Despite Kant's own arguments, and the apparent dogmatism regarding logic involved, we may hold that such a world-in-itself is perhaps a grey, timeless, purely mathematically structured world but in which other world-creating consciousness subsist.
+Despite Kant's own arguments, we may hold that such a world-in-itself is perhaps a grey, timeless, purely mathematically structured world but in which other world-creating consciousness subsist.
 We can even discern such a conception in Hume's Treatise.
 None of our causal scientific theories or explanation depend on the phenomenal intuition or concept of time, only on a vicarious geometric abstraction, a flattened timeless time.

 Consider the stereographic projection of a sphere into a plane.
 The sphere is the subject, the tangent bundle of the sphere is the modifications of consciousness, the plane is the postulated world outside consciousness.